Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Introduction

 Bayesian optimization (BO) utilizes a probabilistic model, particularly Gaussian process (GP) \cite{Rasmussen_2006gaussian}, for determining future evaluations and its evaluation efficiency makes it well suited for the expensive evaluations of NAS.
 However, the conventional BO approaches \cite{Shahriari_2016Taking,Snoek_2012Practical} are not suitable to capture the complex and non-continuous designs of neural architectures.
 Recent work \cite{kandasamy2018neural} has considered optimal transport (OT) for measuring neural architectures.
 This views two networks as logistical \textit{suppliers} and \textit{receivers}, then optimizes to find the minimal transportation cost as the distance, i.e., similar architectures will need less cost for transporting and vice versa.
 However, the existing OT distance for architectures, such as OTMANN \cite{kandasamy2018neural}, do not easily lend themselves to the creation of the positive semi-definite (p.s.d.) kernel (covariance function) due to the indefinite property of OT \cite{PeyreCuturiBook} (\S8.3).
 It is critical as the GP is not a valid random process when the covariance function (kernel) is not p.s.d. (see Lem. \ref{lem:GP_psd}).
 In addition, there is still an open research direction for \textit{parallel NAS} where the goal is to select multiple high-performing and diverse candidates from a \textit{discrete} set of candidates for parallel evaluations.
 This discrete property makes the parallel NAS interesting and different from the existing batch BO approaches \cite{Desautels_2014Parallelizing, Gonzalez_2015Batch}, which are typically designed to handle continuous observations.

-We propose a p.s.d. tree-Wasserstein distance for neural network architectures.
-We design a new way to capture both global and local information via $n$-gram and indegree/outdegree representations for networks.
+We propose a negative definite tree-Wasserstein (TW) distance for neural network architectures based on a novel design which captures both global and local information via $n$-gram and indegree/outdegree representations for networks.
 In addition, we propose the k-determinantal point process (k-DPP) quality for selecting diverse and high-performing architectures from a \textit{discrete} set.
-This discrete property of NAS makes k-DPP ideal in sampling the optimal choices that overcomes the greedy selection used in the existing batch Bayesian optimization \cite{Desautels_2014Parallelizing,Gonzalez_2015Batch,wang2018batched}.
-We summarize our contributions as follows: \begin{itemize} \item A tree-Wasserstein distance with a novel design for capturing local and global information from architectures which results in a p.s.d. kernel while the existing OT distance does not. \item A demonstration of tree-Wasserstein as the novel GP covariance function for sequential NAS. \item A parallel NAS approach using k-DPP for selecting diverse and high-quality architectures from a discrete set.
+This discrete property of NAS makes k-DPP ideal in sampling the choices overcoming the greedy selection used in the existing batch Bayesian optimization \cite{Desautels_2014Parallelizing,Gonzalez_2015Batch,wang2018batched}.
+At a high level, our contributions are three-fold as follows: \begin{itemize} \item A TW distance with a novel design for capturing both local and global information from architectures which results in a p.s.d. kernel while the existing OT distance does not. \item A demonstration of TW as the novel GP covariance function for sequential NAS. \item A parallel NAS approach using k-DPP for selecting diverse and high-quality architectures from a discrete set.

 \end{itemize}